Gain access to thousands of additional definitions and advanced search features—ad free! JOIN NOW

-Recent Examples of comma from the Web
+Recent Examples on the Web

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'comma'.
+These example sentences are selected automatically from various online news sources to reflect current usage of the word 'comma.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

 : a punctuation mark , that is used to separate words or groups of words in a sentence

 See the full definition for comma in the English Language Learners Dictionary

 : a punctuation mark , used chiefly to show separation of words or word groups within a sentence

 More from Merriam-Webster on comma